COVID-19: New Zealand, excluding Auckland, is at Level 2 and WE ARE OPERATING in line with government and public health guidlines.

 Tours operate daily at 5.30am (sunrise tour), 8.30am and 12.30pm

-Three tours per day operate in the high season (November to April) and two tours per day operate in the low season (May to October).
-The best time of day to do the tour is either 5.30am or 8.30am if possible.
-The reasons for this are that the sea conditions tend to be calmer in the day and the dolphins can be more interactive, but the number of dolphins does not usually vary too much from tour to tour.
+Three tours per day operate in the high season (November to April) (please note these tours are not regularly scheduled for the 2020/21 summer season due to reduced demand) and two tours per day operate in the low season (May to October).
+The optimal time of day to do the tour is in the morning if possible.
+The reasons for this are that the sea conditions tend to be calmer earlier in the day and the dolphins can be more interactive, but the number of dolphins does not usually vary too much from tour to tour.